apauley/HollingBerries/README.txt

 Introduction
 ============
-Meet Mr. Hollingberry.
-Recently retired, Mr. Hollingberry has decided to move to sunny South Africa and open up a local convenience store to keep him and Mrs. Hollingberry out of mischief.
+Meet Mr. and Mrs. Hollingberry.
+Recently retired, Mr. Hollingberry has decided to move to sunny South Africa and open up a small local convenience store to keep him and Mrs. Hollingberry out of mischief.

 Alas, it turned out not be such a laid-back job as he had hoped...